 The UK’s top social impact funds

 Our research indicates that the fund has been active since 2013, and typically invests between £300k and £1.2m.
 Ascension’s Fair by Design fund has been active since 2017, and invests in companies developing products and services which are beneficial to low-income families.
 Portfolio companies include financial services business Credit Kudos and IT tutoring service We Are Digital.
-The fund will invest in both for-profit and nonprofit companies, including CICs, charities and private limited companies.
+The fund will invest in both for-profit and non-profit companies, including community interest companies (CICs), charities and private limited companies.

 Nesta Impact Investments